What is a Vet Tech

 An alternative choice to make is to get hands on a four-year bachelor degree in the field of veterinary technology.
 Keep in mind that there is a difference because this way you become a veterinary technologist rather than a technician.
 Technologists earn a bit more money and can pursue future careers as veterinarians more easily, as well as work in research laboratories.

 Vet tech prerequisites for different vet tech schools and vet tech colleges vary and depend on the school itself.
 The needed vet tech prerequisites for getting enrolled are a high school diploma or a General Educational Development (GED) equivalency.
 Some of the vet tech schools will require new students to take placement tests as well as test scores for SAT/ACT.
 It is highly advised to contact the vet tech school you want to attend to and find out exactly what you need.
+We created a list of vet tech books, you might find it useful.

 Vet Tech Certification